tatangharyadi/graphql/README.md

 # GraphQL
-Implementation of GraphQL service using TypeScript, NestJS and MongoDB.
+Implementation of GraphQL using TypeScript, NestJS and MongoDB.